Yasmin Vossoughian: Early life and education

 Vossoughian was raised in Cornwall-on-Hudson, New York, the daughter of Dr. Ahad and Shamsi Vossoughian, immigrants from Iran.
-She is a graduate of Northfield Mount Hermon, a private college-preparatory school in Gill, Massachusetts after which she earned a B.A. from Occidental College in Los Angeles.
+She was born with a large, purple birthmark covering much of her left leg, which she kept hidden under pants or tights throughout her career.
+Vossoughian graduated from Northfield Mount Hermon, a private college-preparatory school in Gill, Massachusetts after which she earned a B.A. from Occidental College in Los Angeles.
 Her family is Muslim.

 Career

-She began her career at CNN's sister channel HLN (formerly CNN Headline News), working as a correspondent.
+Vossoughian began her career at CNN's sister channel HLN (formerly CNN Headline News), working as a correspondent.
 She then worked as an anchor of Morning Joe First Look, the now-cancelled pre-show for MSNBC’s flagship weekday morning show, Morning Joe after which she served as the host of MSNBC’s weekend rolling news program Yasmin Vossoughian Reports, airing from 2:00 p.m. to 4:00 p.m.
 ET on weekends, until it was canceled in November 2023.

 Vossoughian's presence on MSNBC gradually decreased, along with the cable network's reliance on other NBC News talent, in the lead-up to its spinoff from NBCUniversal into Versant, a new publicly-traded company.
 Vossoughian remains with NBC News.

-Vossoughian regularly fills in for José Díaz-Balart, Andrea Mitchell, and Chris Jansing on weekday editions of MSNBC Reports.
+Prior to the spinoff, Vossoughian regularly filled in on weekday editions of MSNBC Reports for José Díaz-Balart, Andrea Mitchell, and Chris Jansing.